TeamofMIS/meet/index.md

   </script>
 </head>

 Welcome to the subgroup meeting page of the team MIS which co-advising by [Prof. Ding](http://faculty.hfut.edu.cn/~uUFn2m/zh_CN/index.htm).
-This site will collect some documents from our subgroup meeting, usually update every Tuesday.
+This site will collect some documents from our subgroup meeting, usually update every Thursday.

 ## Upcoming Events

+- 12/09/2021, We will discuss about Federated Learning, by Yiyang Su.

+## Scheduled Events

 - 12/02/2021, LIME, by Yuanbo Zhu, [attachments](assets/slides/2021-12-02-LIME.pdf).

-## Scheduled Events

 - 11/23/2021, Cancelled due to the exam week, we will have our meet on 11/30/2021.